gastonlucca/Gaston-Portfolio/README.md

 PLATFORMING​:
 - View total accounts for my team/country in the 9-box view​
-- Customize the data view based on the info YOU wish to know.​ -View performance by bFO Sales, Net orders, Digital Engagement, etc…
+- Customize the data view based on the info the user wish to know.​ -View performance by bFO Sales, Net orders, Digital Engagement, etc…

 COVERAGE​: